Upinel/localhost.direct/README.md

 ## Important Informations
 > [!IMPORTANT]
 > non-SSL (HTTP): Running normally
-> SSL (HTTPS): Running normally.
+> SSL (HTTPS): Suggest use Private CA CertBundle and Trust in local environment.
 Due to the possible key leak causing cert revoke again https://github.com/Upinel/localhost.direct/issues/18, we are currently providing two-tier Cert Bundle.

 > [!TIP]
 > Addionally, *In fact, highly recommanded* you can self-sign your own *.localhost.direct certificate and trust the certificate in your organisation, it can make sure public CA revoke does nothing to your developing enviroment, and you can still enjoy public supported sub-domain development testing.
 (See Download - Section D)